-Any applicant that fails to satisfy the deadline requirements referenced in Section IV.4 will experience delays in receiving a funding award under this notice.
+HRSA will consider any application that fails to satisfy the deadline requirements referenced in Section IV.4 non-responsive and will not consider it for funding under this notice.

 Maintenance of Effort - The RWHAP Part A recipient must agree to maintain EMA/TGA political subdivision expenditures for HIV-related core medical services and support services at a level equal to the FY preceding the FY for which the grant recipient is applying to receive a RWHAP Part A grant.
 See Section 2605(a)(1)(B) of the PHS Act.
 Core medical services and support services are defined in Section 2604(c)(3) and 2604(d) of the legislation.
-Part A recipients must document they have met the maintenance of effort (MOE) requirement (see Attachment 11).
+Part A recipients must document they have met the maintenance of effort (MOE) requirement (included as Attachment 11).